o0mrs/esos/README.md

 so what are we going to do with this information? we will setup a pi that will detect an earthquake and send a notefecation to ppl in the country to get out of their homes
+## technical
+Well firstly we would need a technology that could deliver a massage in less than a second and could be implemented in a massive scale that's why I decided to use Google cloud messaging
 ## Required Hardware and Accounts

 To implement this project, you will need the following hardware and accounts: